derivia/study-notes/notes/COMPUTER-SCIENCE.md

     - [Discrete Mathematics by Shai Simonson (19 videos)](https://www.youtube.com/playlist?list=PLWX710qNZo_sNlSWRMVIh6kfTjolNaZ8t)
     - [Discrete Mathematics By IIT Ropar NPTEL](https://nptel.ac.in/courses/106/106/106106183/)

----

 ## Additional Detail on Some Subjects

-    I added these to reinforce some ideas already presented above, but didn't want to include them above because it's just too much.
-It's easy to overdo it on a subject.
-    You want to get hired in this century, right?

 - **SOLID**
     - [ ] [Bob Martin SOLID Principles of Object Oriented and Agile Design (video)](https://www.youtube.com/watch?v=TMuno5RZNeE)